GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/match_patterns/index.md

 ## Special cases {: #special }

 `<all_urls>`
 : It matches any URL that starts with a permitted scheme.
-This is considered a broad host permission.
+Includes any pattern listed in the [valid patterns](#valid-examples).
+This is considered a broad host permission, which means the review process will take longer.

 `file:///`
 : Allows your extension to run on local files.
 It has no host and requires the user to manually [enable access][permissions].